yashmurty/standard-database-library/answer.md

 - A. The missing things that I could notice are:
   - 1. The library does not account for downtime of read-replicas.
   - 2. The Ping and PingContext function panic instead of returning the error.
+  - 3. The library does not take the edge case of all read-replicas being down.

 - Q. Is the library thread-safe?
 - A. No. The db.count variable is not a thread-safe variable.
 We could use atomic operations to make it thread-safe.